broadinstitute/depmap-portal/breadbox/docs/terminology.md

 * `dataset_id` (string): The dataset in which you are querying data
 * `identifier` (string): the ID or label of the entity you are querying for
 * `identifier_type` (string enum): one of ["feature_id", "feature_label", "sample_id", "sample_label", "column"]

-**Context Query**: Uses Slice Queries to define variables which can then be evaluated with simple boolean expressions (examples below).